bonitoo-io/virtual-device/README.md

 The file indicated by the `runner.conf` property must be a valid YAML file.
 It needs to define the following nodes.

 * `ttl` - time to live in milliseconds or how long the device runner should run.
+* `mode` - (Optional) the mode to use when communicating with a broker.
+The following values are currently supported.
+   * `Block`, `Blocking` - blocks when communicating with the broker, waiting for acknowledgements on publish.
+When this node is omitted the runner defaults to blocking mode.
+   * `Rx`, `Reactive`, `Reactivex` - uses reactive idioms when communicating asynchronously with the broker.
 * `broker` - a configuration for connecting to an MQTT5 broker (see [below](#broker)).
 * `items` - a list of items to be included in a sample.
 Item values will be generated randomly (see [below](#items)).
 * `samples` - a list of samples bound to a topic and including a payload based on an internal item list (see [below](#samples)).